-Keep in mind that mental illness is symptomatic and differs from intellectual developmental disorder (formerly called mental retardation).
+Keep in mind that mental illness is symptomatic and differs from intellectual disability (formerly called mental retardation).

 Officers that have completed a field assessment and have determined that there is reasonable cause to believe that a person is mentally ill and, due to the mental illness, is a danger to self/others or gravely disabled cannot leave the person alone.
+In such cases, intervention is necessary to assure the person's safety.

-Police officers must consider involuntary detention for evaluation and treatment as authorized under C.R.S.
-27-65-105, Emergency procedure when necessary.
+Police officers must consider emergency involuntary detention for evaluation and treatment as authorized under state statute when necessary.

-Recognizing Intellectual Developmental Disorder
+Recognizing Intellectual Disability

-Intellectual Developmental Disorder has its origin in the historical notions of "feeble mindedness" "mentally defective" and "mental retardation".
-These concepts were associated with the intelligence quotient (IQ) and measures of intelligence.
+Intellectual Disability (also called Intellectual Developmental Disorder) has its origin in the historical notions of "feeble mindedness" "mentally defective" and "mental retardation".
+These concepts were associated with the intelligence quotient (IQ) and other measures of intelligence.

-As defined today, Intellectual Developmental Disorder "is characterized by deficits in general mental abilities such as reasoning, problem-solving, planning, abstract thinking, judgment, academic learning and learning from experience" as well as "significant impairment in adaptive functioning" with "onset during the developmental period" (DSM-5).
+As defined today, Intellectual Disability "is characterized by deficits in general mental abilities such as reasoning, problem-solving, planning, abstract thinking, judgment, academic learning and learning from experience" as well as "significant impairment in adaptive functioning" with "onset during the developmental period" (DSM-5, p.31).

-Persons with Intellectual Developmental Disorder:
+Persons with an Intellectual Disability:

 - may look like adults but their intelligence and functioning can be that of a child (depending on the degree of impairment). - may not be capable of responding or reasoning as an adult. - may be easily influenced by others.
 When this happens they may get into trouble due to a lack of mature judgment. - often experience the emotional and sexual drives consistent with their level of maturation and chronological age. - may be quite sensitive to their perceived deficits.
 As compensation, some may become "street tough".
 Those closest to "normal" are most likely to come to attention of police in this manner. - may wander around the community watching or otherwise interacting with children because they can understand them.
-People may become concerned and contact police. - may be fascinated by the police uniform and equipment. - may not maintain normal, socially acceptable distances when carrying on a conversation including closer-than-normal childlike social distances or increased social distance characteristic of being fearful. - may not be able to appreciate the gravity of noncompliance with police commands.
+People may become concerned and contact police. - may be fascinated by the police uniform and equipment. - may not maintain normal, socially acceptable distances when carrying on a conversation - including closer-than-normal childlike social distances or increased social distance characteristic of being fearful. - may not be able to appreciate the gravity of noncompliance with police commands.

-Intellectual Developmental Disorder and Mental Illness
+Intellectual Disability and Mental Illness

-It is possible for a person to be diagnosed with intellectual developmental disorder and one or more specific mental illnesses.
+It is possible for a person to be diagnosed with an Intellectual Disability and one or more specific mental illness.